Leased Car Insurance Requirements: What Coverage You Need & Costs

 What happens if I don't meet my lease insurance requirements?

 If you fail to maintain the insurance coverage required by your lease agreement, your leasing company will purchase force-placed insurance to protect their financial interest in the vehicle.
-This coverage typically costs 2 to 3 times more than regular insurance and provides no personal protection for you as the driver.
+This coverage typically costs 2 to 10 times more than regular insurance and provides no personal liability protection for you as the driver.
 The leasing company adds these charges to your monthly payment, and you'll still need to purchase your own liability coverage separately.
 Additionally, failing to maintain required coverage may constitute a lease violation that could result in early lease termination and significant financial penalties.

 Can I change my car insurance company during my lease term?